 - Interviewed for “Cultural Fusion” podcast about organizational culture

 - Featured in Sojourners magazine, article on ethical entrepreneurs

 - Featured in IT Recruiter magazine, top young technology entrepreneurs in Washington, DC area

 - Presentations on nonprofit technology at NTEN conferences, InsideNGO, Foundation Center (now part of Candid), Connect.DC Digital Inclusion Initiative, American Library Association conference

 - Video: Tedx Talk.
-David Deal spoke in 2012 as the Founder and CEO Community IT Innovators, on their business model to serve people and organizations working for social justice by enabling them to use technology effectively.
+David Deal spoke in 2012 as the Founder and CEO of Community IT Innovators, on their business model to serve people and organizations working for social justice by enabling them to use technology effectively.

 - Presentations on employee ownership for National Center for Employee Ownership, and the US Small Business Administration

 - Volunteer technology trainer for adult students at ByteBack and Carlos Rosario International PCS